Medical inflation will always be a problem but employers can take steps to combat it.

 Is it, for example, intended primarily as a generous benefit to help employees feel valued and aid recruitment and retention?
 Or is it mainly an employer benefit to get sick employees back to work as quickly as possible?

-Dependants’ cover is particularly open to abuse because family members who know they are insured can feel tempted to claim more than is strictly necessary.
+Dependants’ medical insurance is particularly open to abuse because family members who know they are insured can feel tempted to claim more than is strictly necessary.
 For example, those who are not working may go for a dozen physiotherapy sessions when a couple could have sufficed.
 A busy employee, on the other hand, is unlikely to want to waste time in this way.

 So, in some cases cutting back on dependants’ cover – or even stripping it out altogether – can be an appropriate way of keeping premiums under control.

 A detailed analysis of claims for both employees and dependants could also pay dividends.
 Whilst large schemes typically provide detailed feedback on claims as part of the overall proposition, smaller schemes don’t tend to offer such a service.
-Many smaller business owners therefore don’t have a clue where most of their claims are coming from.
+Many smaller business owners therefore don’t have a clue where most of their healthcare claims are coming from.

-Such a review could highlight that dependants are responsible for a disproportionate percentage of overall claims costs or that employees are most commonly claiming for conditions for which the employer could introduce measures to help prevent.
+Such a review could highlight that dependants are responsible for a disproportionate percentage of overall claims costs or that employees are most commonly claiming for medical conditions for which the employer could introduce measures to help prevent.

 If, for example, the main source of employee claims is mental health conditions it may be advisable to implement and promote an employee assistance programme (EAP) – which can help address stress-related problems before they result in full-blown absenteeism issues.